blrobin2/blrobin2.github.io/_posts/2023-11-29-the-last-circus.md

 letterboxd_url: https://boxd.it/5eP78p
 mst3k: false
 rifftrax: false
-category: movie_review
+category: movie-review
 ---

 <b><a href="https://boxd.it/pOmcY/detail">Hooptober 9.0</a> | 32/34 | Bonus 1/3</b>

 <i>Madrid 1937, Spanish Civil War</i>

 Two clowns — a Funny Clown and a Sad Clown — perform a routine while an air raid occurs, keeping the kids laughing instead of being afraid.

 The Republican Militia walks in, demanding the circus workers fight for them against the fascist Nationalist rebellion.

 <blockquote><i>A clown with a machete.
 You'll scare the shit out of them.</i></blockquote>

 The Funny Clown slaughters dozens.
 The Nationalists capture him and send him to the Valley of the Fallen.
 His son, Javier, tries to free him, but Colonel Salcedo kills him.

 <i>Madrid 1973</i>